oughtinc/ergo/README.md

 ## Functionality

-Ergo is still at a very early stage.
+Ergo is still at an early stage.
 Functionality and API are in flux.

 Here's what Ergo provides right now: